FHIR for regulators: governance, sandbox, and compliance

 4. A hybrid model for Vietnam

 Vietnam should not copy any single model wholesale.
 The institutional context differs from the United States (no voluntary certification linked to insurance reimbursement like Medicare/Medicaid), from Japan (a smaller FHIR community, no industry association as strong as JAHIS), and from the EU (cross-border interoperability is not yet a top priority).
-The proposal is a hybrid: top-down on the legal instrument, community-driven on IG maintenance and the Working Group.
+The proposal is a hybrid: state agencies define scope and expected outcomes, while multi-stakeholder Working Groups maintain the IG and technical process.

 The overall structure could look like this: